6 Innovative Ways to Combine Traditional and Digital Marketing for Better ROI

 The mix of media types in marketing combines a company’s communication channel to meet its marketing goals.

 For example, podcasts are essentially a radio format and they can be streamed on the radio.
 But it’s also good practice to record the visual part and stream it simultaneously on YouTube, Twitch, or another streaming platform.

-Another example is adding QR codes to product packaging, promotional materials, etc. With more than 3 billion smartphone users globally, it's a more convenient way for your audience to access your digital resources.
+Another example is generating dynamic QR codes for product packaging, promotional materials, etc. With more than 3 billion smartphone users globally, it's a more convenient way for your audience to access your digital resources.
 Instead of memorizing a URL or googling your brand.
-A QR code will take them to a specific location.
+QR codes are safe from a security point of view - provided the codes are generated using a secure QR code generator. code will take them to a specific location.